nateschor/ML-Knowledge-Base/ML_Knowledge_Base_Vault/Chapters/Git/GitHub and GitLab.md

 ### Project Workflow

-[See Getting Started with Git](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) for more help and information
+[See Getting Started with Git](https://docs.github.com/en/get-started/getting-started-with-git/setting-your-username-in-git) for more help and information.
+If GitHub prompts you to authenticate, follow the instructions given.
+You may need to consult with your organization's IT support

 Add instructions on how to set up a git repo